Celiac Disease - Home Treatment

 and contain gluten.

 Prevent contamination.
 It's best to keep gluten-free foods in a separate cupboard.
 Make sure your kitchen counters, utensils, and appliances are clean and free of gluten before you use them.
 Use a separate toaster for gluten-free breads.

 Talk to waiters.
 When eating out, let your server know that you have special dietary needs.

 Check your (or your child's) weight weekly to make sure you're getting enough nutrients.

 Eat plenty of fruits and vegetables to avoid constipation.
-If necessary, use gluten-free commercial fiber preparations, such as those that contain rice bran.
+If you need to, use gluten-free commercial fiber preparations, such as those that contain rice bran.